K1taru/Numerical-Methods-Utilities/README.md

 * Regula-Falsi-Method.cpp can find one root with a user input [a, b].

+## Interval Finder

+* Interval finder is used for finding [a, b] interval with user-defined interval size.

+* File path: utils/interval_finder.cpp

+* smaller interval size reduce iterations for Bisection Method and Regula Falsi Method.

 ## Upcoming New Tools and Utilities!

-* [a, b] interval finder
-  - For looking up smaller interval.
-  - Reduce iterations for Bisection Method and Regula Falsi Method.

 * Regula-Falsi-Method
   - Support for multiple roots.